 Beneficial Owners.
 If you hold your shares in street name, these Proxy Materials are being forwarded to you by your bank, broker or their appointed agent.
-You should also have received a voter instruction card instead of a proxy card.
+If you requested printed copies of these Proxy Materials, you should also have received a voter instruction card instead of a proxy card.
 Your bank or broker will vote your shares as you instruct on the voter instruction card.
 We strongly encourage you to promptly complete and return your voter instruction card to your bank or broker in accordance with their instructions so that your shares are voted.
-As described above, you may also request a legal proxy from your bank or broker to vote in person at the Annual Meeting.
+As described above, you may also request a legal proxy from your bank or broker to vote electronically at the Annual Meeting.